froboy/yusaopeny_docs/content/en/docs/user-documentation/layout-builder/carousel/_index.md

 ---
 title: Carousel
-description: A full-width display with multiple sets of a header, description, and call to action overlaid on top of an image.
+description: A full-width gallery with multiple sets of a header, description, and call to action overlaid on top of an image.
 ---

 {{< tabpane text=true >}}